Why “Not Just Anyone” Can Donate Sperm

 - Height- Most sperm bank clients prefer to have taller children and some are willing to pay more for a donor that is 6” tall in order to increase the chances of having a tall child.
 The average height requirements for sperm banks vary from 5’8” or even taller.

 - Intelligence- Several sperm bank clients are not so interested in appearance as intelligence.
 Sperm donor agencies added college education as a pre-requisite to becoming a sperm donor.
 For example, California Cryobank requires that you currently attend or graduated from at least a 2-year college.

 - Health- Probably the most important parts of sperm donor screening is to check their health history.
 Sperm donor agencies expect donors to submit to physical exams that screen for infectious disease, genetic testing, family history exam, and times more evaluations.

 Sperm Donor Agencies at RHWC

 At our fertility clinic located in Orange County, near the Irvine Spectrum, we work with several credible sperm banks for donor sperm.
-Each agency has stringent screening process and requirements.
-To find a reputable sperm bank or book a free fertility consultation click here.
+Each agency has a stringent screening process and requirements.
+To find a reputable sperm bank or book a fertility consultation go here.